badi3a/MERN_APP/README.md

-# 📖 Guide: Using GitHub Project for User Management Module (MERN Stack)
+# 📖 Guide: Mastering GitHub Project for Team-Based Development at ESPRIT

 ## 🔹 Introduction
 Welcome to the **User Management Module** development guide!
 This repository serves as a **GitHub Project Template** to help you manage and track tasks while building the sprints (module) using the **MERN stack**.